Spydiecy/3PercentHacks-Project/README.md

 Astra is an intelligent trading assistant that harnesses the power of artificial intelligence and Solana's high-performance blockchain to transform the DeFi experience.
 As your personal trading copilot, Astra elevates your trading strategy by simplifying complex operations, identifying prime opportunities, and executing transactions with unparalleled efficiency.

-Built for the **OKX Solana Accelerate Hackathon 2024**, Astra represents the next generation of DeFi trading platforms, combining cutting-edge AI with seamless blockchain integration.

 ## 🚀 Core Features